-With over 50 years’ experience within our Kitchen & Bath Design Center design team, you can feel good about putting your kitchen or bath remodel in our capable hands.
+With decades of experience within our Kitchen & Bath Design Center design team, you can feel good about putting your kitchen or bath remodel in our capable hands.
 Coles is a true design build firm.
 From conception to completion we do it all, no need to try to hire various contractors to complete your project.

 This Lakeside home sits on five acres with its own private lake.
 The clients worked with an architect and Coles from the inception of the project which touched every inch of the 4300 square foot home.
 The goal was a transitional style that melds contemporary comforts like large pantries with roll out shelves and upscale Miele appliances with durable materials that hold up to lots of traffic.